General Academic Requirements

 |Date||9 am Group||2 pm Group|

-Make-up exams for approved exam excuses are administered by the Registrar in the second week of the subsequent fall or spring term.
+Make-up exams for approved exam excuses for medical or family emergencies are administered by the Registrar in the second week of the subsequent fall or spring term.
 The Registrar's Office informs students by email of the date, time, and location of make-up exams.

 Placement and Achievement Tests in Foreign Languages.
 Placement tests in the foreign languages are given during Orientation Program in the fall and during the first week of classes in each semester.